Ornithology - EBIO 420 - 720

 home page: http://www.tulane.edu/~bfleury/

-Labs and Field Trips: Labs meet on Wed. from 1:00 to 5:00 P.M. in SELAB 212.
-Some field trips will be held on Saturdays (see lab syllabus for details).
-No lab will be held on Wednsdays if a weekend trip is planned for that week.
+Labs and Field Trips: Labs meet on Thursday from 1:00 to 5:00 P.M. in SELAB 212.
+Some field trips will be held on Saturday or Sunday (see lab syllabus for details).
+No lab will be held on Wednesdays if a weekend trip is planned for that week.

 Textbooks: Frank B. Gill, Ornithology (latest ed.).
 W. H. Freeman.

-Peterson, R. T. P., A Field Guide to the Birds, Eastern Birds (4th ed. or latest).
-Peterson Field Guides, Houghton Mifflin, 1980.
+Peterson, R. T. P., A Field Guide to the Birds, Eastern Birds (latest ed.).
+Peterson Field Guides, Houghton Mifflin.

 Course Philosophy: Birds are the living descendants of dinosaurs.
 They are among the most visible and active animals that we encounter in our daily lives, yet few people appreciate their marvelous adaptations or their complex behavior and life cycle.
 This class will introduce you to this fascinating group of animals, as well as familiarize you with the diverse habitats of southern Louisiana.